A night photographing the Milky Way in one of the best places on earth for stargazing

 We have a number of locations we work around Broome and the surrounding area.
 The location chosen on any particular evening will be a function of star position, weather conditions and light.

-What I can tell you is that every location we visit is chosen for its beauty — and that Broome at sunset and under the Milky Way is one of the most extraordinary places on earth to have a camera in your hands.
+What I can tell you is that the Broome area at sunset and under the Milky Way is one of the most extraordinary places on earth to have a camera in your hands.

 The tour is suitable for teenagers aged 12 to 15 at a discounted rate of A$170.